KC-7/ai-art-site/README.md

 - Set up social media accounts

 - Set up a prompt generator using ChatGPT API.
-The user will be asked a series of questions, ChatGPT will use the users input to create a more detailed text prompt that would then be passed through the the DALLE API to create the image, this will help the user create more detailed prompts for the text to art generations instead of simple user inputs like "A painting of a sunset".
+The user will be asked a series of questions, ChatGPT will use the users input to create a more detailed text prompt that would then be passed through the DALLE API to create the image, this will help the user create more detailed prompts for the text to art generations instead of simple user inputs like "A painting of a sunset".
 Example of detailed prompt below:
-    - "Create a surrealistic artwork of a futuristic cityscape with flying cars and neon lights.
+    - *"Create a surrealistic artwork of a futuristic cityscape with flying cars and neon lights.
 The city should be situated on a giant floating platform that hovers over an endless abyss.
 In the foreground, there should be a mysterious figure wearing a hooded cloak, holding a glowing orb.
 The overall aesthetic should be cyberpunk with a touch of magic and mystery.
 The artwork should be bold and dynamic, with a strong use of contrasting colors and dramatic lighting.
-Let your imagination run wild and create a stunning visual representation of this futuristic world."
+Let your imagination run wild and create a stunning visual representation of this futuristic world."*

 - Consider changing the admin static about pages from HTML to a standard text entry format so that the admins will not need to enter the data using any code.